 Some categories of data are deleted sooner where the data is no longer needed for the purposes for which it was collected such as:

-- Where we have recorded calls, these are retained for 12 months.
+Where we have recorded calls, SMS or live chat communications, these are retained for 12 months.

 Please read the ‘Keeping your data up to date and your rights’ above to understand how to get in touch to discuss a right to erasure request.